session-replay-tools/tcpcopy/README.md

 ###Advanced usage guide:
-	Assume TCPCopy with "./configure --enable-advanced --enable-pcap" is configured on the online server and the assistant server.
+	Assume tcpcopy with "./configure --enable-advanced" is configured on the online server and intercept with "./configure --enable-advanced --enable-pcap" is configured
+	on the assistant server.

 	Run:
 	a) On the test server which runs test server applications (root privilege is required):